 Private practices managing high volumes of patient encounters benefit especially from dictation technology.

 The cost of medical dictation software varies significantly based on deployment model, feature set, and usage patterns.
-UK practices should understand the main pricing structures to make informed budgeting decisions.
+Practices should understand the main pricing structures to make informed budgeting decisions.

 - Per-user subscription models charge a fixed monthly or annual fee for each clinician using the software.